grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

     ```bash
     helm install --values values.yaml loki grafana/loki -n loki --create-namespace
     ```
     **It is important to create a namespace called `loki` as our trust policy is set to allow the IAM role to be used by the `loki` service account in the `loki` namespace.
-This is configurable but make sure to update your service account**
+This is configurable but make sure to update your service account.**

 1. Verify the deployment: